1.0 Introduction

 Connection Type (Cloud, On-Premises, External Key Source)

 Specific connections for each connection type.
-For example, if it is cloud, it will be AWS and Azure.
+For example, if it is cloud, it will be AWS or Azure.

 Individual services or resources